persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-05-10-umbraco-cms.md

   - sqlite
 ---

-A simple Web Application by Umbraco CMS 13 and .NET 8 serving as a Basic Starter
+A simple Web Application by Umbraco CMS 13 and .NET 8 using SQLite DB for both Dev + Prod serving as a Basic Starter

 <a href="https://umb.persteenolsen.com" target="_blank" title="Umbraco CMS serving as a Basic Starter">Try the demo...</a>